deusExMac/dirsToHtml/README.md

 The general idea is to offer an convenient way to browse the directory/files

-Some command line arguments (not yet exahaustive):
+[TODO: This list of option does not refer to current version] Some command line arguments (not yet exahaustive):

 -d [directory] : directory to start traversing